 • All bus tickets to Machu Picchu

-• Entrance ticket to Inca Trail
+• Entrance ticket to the Inca Trail

 • Entrance ticket to Machu Picchu